pollsmor/MKS65-Shell/README.md

 - The use of status macros (not sure how I can implement them into my program)

 **Other bugs**
 - When feeding in a test commands file via ./myshell < {file}, at the end it prints the current working directory the same amount of times as commands in the file.
-It doesn't happen when I don't print the cwd in main.c, but I think the way it is the better of two evils.
+It doesn't happen when I don't print the cwd in main.c, but I think how it currently works is the better of two evils.
 - When exiting from programs that continuously read from stdin (like tr) with Ctrl+C, you go right to Bash, not this shell.

 **Function headers**